top of page

 What else is new?

-• Turned Wix's privacy notice button into grey to show it's not as important as Blankpage's (sorry Wix).
+• Turned Wix's privacy notice button grey to show it's not as important as Blankpage's (sorry Wix).

 • Deleted "Especially relevant: 6.
 Users-of-users' Personal Information" as it was too specific and just cluttered the space.
 I, however, kept it as a tip in my Privacy Notice.